singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 bundle init
 ```

-This will create a gemile, in which we let bundler know which gems and what versions of these gems we wish to install with our Nanoc site.
+This will create a gemfile, in which we let bundler know which gems and what versions of these gems we wish to install with our Nanoc site.

 To install the nanoc gem as well, we need to add it to our gemfile, so open the gemfile found in the root of your nanoc site and add the following lines: